 - 10.1 The Prudential Code requires the Council to set Prudential Indicators for at least the next three years to ensure that the Council's plans are affordable, sustainable and prudent.
-To improve longer term strategic and forward planning, the Council maintains Prudential Indicators for the entire period of the approved Capital Budget, currently five years to 2027/28. - 10.2 The Council has a statutory duty (under the Local Government in Scotland Act 2003) to determine, and keep under review, how much it can afford to allocate to Capital expenditure.
+To improve longer term strategic and forward planning, the Council maintains Prudential Indicators for the entire period of the approved Capital Budget, currently 6 years to 2029/30. - 10.2 The Council has a statutory duty (under the Local Government in Scotland Act 2003) to determine, and keep under review, how much it can afford to allocate to Capital expenditure.
 The level of Capital Financing Costs (Loan Charges) strongly influences the level of capital expenditure funded by borrowing and, therefore, the size of the ongoing Capital programme.
 Effective and proactive Treasury Management aims to minimise these costs and their impact on the overall finances of the Council, whilst not exposing the Council to undue risk.
-Adverse movements in interest rates, for example, would directly impact on the level of Capital expenditure which is affordable and sustainable.
+Adverse movements in interest rates, for example, would directly impact on the level of Capital expenditure which is affordable and sustainable. - 10.3 As part of the Council's Capital Funding strategy, the Council approved ring-fencing a 1% increase in Council Tax (approx. £1.1 million) to be applied to the Loans Charge budget each year over the medium term from 2025/26.
+This additional funding supports the Capital Budget and extends the time the Capital Fund can support the programme and increase investment capacity.
+Therefore, the Council's Capital programme remains sustainable and affordable.

-11. PRUDENTIAL INDICATORS 2023/24 to 2027/28
+11. PRUDENTIAL INDICATORS 2024/25 to 2029/30